-At this early stage in the convention, we must understand that the states were held in such low regard, the governor of Virginia submitted a plan that stomped on states’ legislative powers, and established the national government’s authority to coerce obedience of the states.1 Over the course of summer-long debate, the nationalist and unbalanced Virginia Plan, which hindsight tells us didn’t stand a chance at ratification, would take on additional federal characteristics that not only enhanced its ratification prospects, but created a new and balanced republican form that rested on a foundation of equal representation of both the people and the states.
+At this early stage in the convention we must understand that the states were held in such low regard the governor of Virginia submitted a plan that stomped on states’ legislative powers and established the national government’s authority to coerce obedience of the states.1 Over the course of summer-long debate the nationalist and unbalanced Virginia Plan, which hindsight tells us didn’t stand a chance at ratification, would take on additional federal characteristics that not only enhanced its ratification prospects, but created a new and balanced republican form that rested on a foundation of equal representation of both the people and the states.
 Since government would act on the people, the people deserved their own institution in congress.
-As per the 15th Resolution, special conventions of the people’s delegates should ratify the Constitution.2
+Per the 15th Resolution, special conventions of the people’s delegates should ratify the Constitution.2

-What the two plans shared were three branches; both were the supreme law of the land, and both (for the time being) relied on military enforcement of the law.
+What the two plans shared were three branches; both were the supreme law of the land, and both (for the time being) relied on military enforcement.
 Yet, the use of military force as a first resort would never do.
 It would so much as ensconce a guarantee of civil war in the frame of government!
 Recall the original AC reliance on voluntary compliance with congressional resolutions had proved to be impractical.
 On this point, the new and improved AC of the New Jersey Plan still acted only on the states.
-Try to imagine, as our Framers did, of invading federal armies to collect taxes!
+Try to imagine as our Framers did, of invading federal armies to collect taxes!

 This feature of the New Jersey Plan, military enforcement of the law, made the confederated form unsuited and impossible for the United States.